zipporahprice/SENG202-Project/README.md

 ## What's Included
-This project comes with some basic examples of the following (including dependencies in the build.gradle file):
+This project includes some of the following:
 - JavaFX
 - Logging (with Log4J)
 - Junit 5